Sabbatical, taking time off, gap year, dropping out of the rat race to focus on your yoga practice…. Who doesn´t dream of it?

 - 3 full-weekend seminars of your choice (check with your advisor as to which might provide greatest benefit for you)

-- The combination of karma yoga and intense spiritual practice can lead to enhanced progress on your spiritual path
+- The combination of karma yoga and intense spiritual practice can lead to enhanced progress on your spiritual pat.

-Prices 2017 for the 3–month Sadhaka Programme, with organic wholesome meals, room and everything listed above included
+Prices 2017 for the 3–months Sadhaka programme, with organic wholesome meals, room and everything listed above included

 In this option, you sign up to live in the Yoga Vidya spiritual community for at least one year and give your support to its projects and purpose.
 You’ll need a certain mental stability, motivation, a strong sense of responsibility, flexibility, friendliness and the willingness to immerse yourself in the integral yoga as taught by Swami Sivananda.